 2) Hikes around the badlands at Dinosaur Provincial Park.
 All are easy and short, perfect for kiddos.
 A natural playground full of hoodoos and caves for running, climbing and playing hide-and-seek.
 It's also worth appreciating this surreal landscape at sunset.
 Only parts of the park are accessible to the general public.
 Otherwise you need to book a guided tour.

 3) Fossil Safari: We thought if we were lucky we would find a small fossil that MIGHT resemble a bone fragment of some sort.
-From a tiny prehistoric crocodile tooth to a giant femur of a duck-billed dinosaur, there were fossils everywhere!!
+From a tiny, prehistoric, crocodile tooth to a giant femur of a duck-billed dinosaur, there were fossils everywhere!!
 The bus takes you to a specific spot with a variety of exposed, easy-to-find fossils.
 This hands-on tour made the kids still feel like a couple of proud paleontologists.
 There are plenty of guided tours you can book, but this was ideal for young kids as it was just long enough to keep the kids engaged the whole time.

 4) Camping at Dinosaur Provincial Park.
 After more than 3 weeks of being on the road, we finally had a beer-in-the-afternoon kind of warm weather.
 The kids spent a whole afternoon playing in the river getting wet and muddy by our campsite.